casper-network/docs-archive/implementation/p2p.rst

 1. The callee can say the information wasn’t anything new, but then attempt to download the data anyway.
-Nodes may create a disincentive for this by tracking each others *reputation* and block nodes that lied to them.
+Nodes may create a disincentive for this by tracking each others' *reputation* and block nodes that lied to them.
 2. The callee can say the information was new but not relay.
 This goes against their own interest as well, but it’s difficult to detect.
 A higher relay factor can compensate for the amount of liars on the network.

-Nodes may also use reputation tracking and blocking if they receive notifications about Blocks which cannot be validated or which the notifier isn’t able to serve when asked.
+Nodes may also use reputation tracking and blocking if they receive notifications about Blocks that cannot be validated or that the notifier isn’t able to serve when asked.

 Syncing the DAG